geode-main/snapshoter/Readme.md

 [Plugins folder](./plugins/) includes contract specific plugins that will detect the type and distribute the balances of given contracts.
 We have implemented the following plugin types:

 - Gnosis: determined by NAME() function call.
 Simply leaves the balance there.
-- Sushiswap: determined by factory() function call.
-Finds the users of the pool using LPtoken and distributes the balance accordingly.
+- xToken: determined by getShareValue() function call. such as xRuler, xCream;  Finds the users of the pool using LPtoken and distributes the balance accordingly.
-- xToken: determined by getShareValue() function call. such as xRuler, xCream; same method is being used as Sushi plugin.
+- Cream: determined by isCToken() function call. such as xRuler, xCream; same method is being used as xToken plugin.
-- Cream: determined by isCToken() function call. such as xRuler, xCream; same method is being used as Sushi plugin.
+- Sushiswap: determined by factory() function call. same method is being used as xToken plugin; except it also distributes the base tokens for LPtokens in the Masterchef contract(for ruler only rn)

+Notes:

+- Snapshot will filter out the addresses with less than 1 token.

 Output of the last run can be found in [output.txt](./output.txt)